MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 * A ctrl + alt + break key sequence in Windows Sandbox which allows entering/exiting fullscreen mode

 ## Windows Sandbox configuration file support (Build 18841)
-Windows Sandbox now supports configuration files!
+Windows Sandbox supports configuration files!
 These files allow users to configure some aspects of the sandbox, such as vGPU, networking and shared folders.
 [Check out the blog post explaining this new feature](https://aka.ms/WindowsSandbox_ConfigFile).